erdnaxeli/clip/docs/user guide/non_cli_app.md

 Now we would like to let the user specify the person to greet.
 We could try to parse the input when it starts with "hello", and accept one argument.
 Then we may want to add another feature that could be enabled but would be disabled by default, something like… an option.
-And then we will probably want to add some others commands, and we will need a help so the user could known which commands are available and how to use them.
+And then we will probably want to add some others commands, and we will need an help command so the user could known which commands are available and how to use them.

-You've probably guessed it yet: we want to interact with our REPL like we would do it with a CLI application.
+You have probably guessed it yet: we want to interact with our REPL like we would do with a CLI application.
 So why writing all this mechanism by ourself?
 Unlike most of the CLI application libraries, **Clip** was built from the begining with this use case in mind.
 That's why **Clip** _never_ prints anything by itself.